-Indian development scholar Jean Dreze the right to food anything but easy to implement.
-He cites that the entitlements and responsibilities associated with the right to food are not immediately obvious.
-At the minimum, the right to food can be interpreted as a claim of individuals on society and an entitlement to be free from hunger.
+Indian development scholar Jean Dreze describes the right to food as anything but easy to implement.
+He argues that the entitlements and responsibilities associated with the right to food are not immediately obvious.
+The basic right to food represents a claim of individuals on society and an entitlement to be free from hunger.
 However, as Dreze suggests, difficulties arise as soon as one tries to hash out this broad definition and translate it into specific entitlements and responsibilities.
-In light of this complexity, some human rights scholars in India have defined rights garnered from the MDM as those related to basic nutritional supportthers have focused on Jean Dreze and S. Vivek are the leading academics better the MDM and the acknowledgment of a child’s right to food.
-These scholars have government legislatio.
-They rarely ow can notions of rights and entitlements be imparted to children hould children be passive acquirers of rights if they are not able to make adult decisions yetow can one implement the MDM in schools in a way that empowers children as future Indian citizens these authors focus the practical application of these rights in schools.
-Finally, both authors neglect the importance of empowering children as active rather than passive rights-holders. the work of S. Vivek and Dreze demonstratesforcefully advocate a rights-based approach to the MDM.
+In light of this complexity, some human rights scholars in India have defined rights garnered from the MDM as those related to basic nutritional support.
+Others have focused on how the implementation of this right can help promote caste and gender equality.

+Jean Dreze and S. Vivek are the leading academics studying and promoting the better implementation of the MDM and the acknowledgment of a child’s right to food.
+These scholars have made major contributions to the development of the National Right to Food Campaign and the passage of government legislation.
+They rarely, however, seek to address some of the questions that are of greatest concern to international human rights scholarship.
+How can notions of rights and entitlements be imparted to children?
+Should children be treated as passive acquirers of rights, if they are not able to make adult decisions yet?
+How can one implement the MDM in schools in a way that empowers children as future Indian citizens?
+While deeply concerned with the issues of how the national mandates for the MDM should be framed, these authors fail to focus on questions regarding the practical application of these rights in schools.
+Both authors neglect the importance of empowering children as active rather than passive rights-holders.
+In short the work of S. Vivek and Dreze demonstrates the failure of Indian academics to forcefully advocate a rights-based approach to the MDM.

 In an article by Dreze and Sen titled Democracy and the Right to Food, the two authors state that,

 “In Tamil Nadu, where mid day meals go back to 1925 and were universalized in 1982, the whole arrangement is widely accepted as a basic entitlement of all children and has been internalized by all parties concerned-parents, teachers, cooks, administrators, and children themselves.
 Mid-day meals are provided on every day of the year including holidays and any lapse in this regard would be considered a serious matter.
-In (say) Chattisgarh of Madhya Pradesh, by contrast, mid-day meals are still far from being perceive as a basic entitlement of children.
+In (say) Chattisgarh of Madhya Pradesh, by contrast, mid-day meals are still far from being perceived as a basic entitlement of children.
 This is one reason why the implementation of the mid day meals remains quite casual in these states, to the extent that the meal often fails to materialize on a particular day, without anyone make a fuss.”